harvyh1985/RevAISharp/README.md

 # RevAISharp
-a C# wrapper for rev.ai
+a C# controller for rev.ai